An ear plug is a small device, typically made of foam or plastic, that is inserted into the ear to protect the user from excessive noise.

 2. Moldex Soft Foam Ear Plugs

 What we like: We appreciate they provide the highest NRR rating available (33) and yet they’re so affordable.
-We also like that they throw in the really convenient carrying case.
-The money back guarantee is just icing on the cake.
+We also like the convenient carrying case.
+The money-back guarantee is just icing on the cake.

 3. 3M 90716 Corded Reusable Earplug

 Sometimes you need to block the sound from that stack of Marshall amps.
 And sometimes you just need to take the edge off of the noise in the cafe so you can study.
 3M’s 90716 Corded Reusable plugs are perfect for less extreme applications.

 What we like: We like how comfortable these are even over long periods.
 They’re also easy to remove regardless of how long you’ve had them in.
 And they effectively cancel out anything above 85 decibels without fail.